grantcurell/grantcurell.github.io/docs/PowerScale - Configure with Kubernetes/README.md

-# PowerScale - Configure with Kubernetes (Incomplete)
+# PowerScale - Configure with Kubernetes

 RKE2 advertises itself as an automatic K8s installer.
 That is... sort of true based on my experience.
 It is certainly simpler than what I had to do 7 years ago, but significant assembly by someone who knows kubernetes and networking was still required.